emilydolson/D3-visualising-data/index.md

 > ## Prerequisites {.prereq}
 >
 > * Familiarity with at least one programming language: concept of loops, functions, and conditionals.
-> * Familiarity with your favorite text editor (Sublime 2 is a good option).
+> * Familiarity with your favorite text editor (we'll be using Sublime Text, but any text editor will do!).
-> * You will need to be comfortable with Google!
-> * A modern web browser with developer tools (Chrome and Firefox are both good choices)
+> * A modern web browser with developer tools (we'll be using Chrome, but Firefox is also a good choice)

 > ## Setup {.prereq}
 >
 > * Create a Github account (if you don't already have one) and make sure you have git installed on your computer (here's [a good option for Windows](https://git-for-windows.github.io/)).
 A graphical interface for git is nice to have if you don't want to do everything from the command line, but not necessary ([Mac and Windows](https://desktop.github.com/), [Linux](https://git-scm.com/download/gui/linux)).
-> * It's probably a good idea to install a GitHub client.

 ## Topics